Hub of the Universe is a gift to a Star Trek fan fiction writer who goes by the moniker of funngunner.

 In the Mirror, Peter and Marie Helêne have a difficult life, as Pete says something he’s not supposed to, and inadvertently is branded a dissident.

-In the Mirror Universe, the house fire is deliberately set by him and Marie Helêne, as they have no other options.
+However, in the Mirror Universe, Pete Marie Helênedeliberately set the fatal house fire.
+This is because they have no other options.

 “They’ll never let you come back.
 And the kids and me, we’ll never recover.
 Charlotte will end up turning tricks this afternoon, or I will!
 And Declan will become a thief, if he’s lucky, and he lives that long.”

-Historical circumstances make it so that this character can’t be seen much more than she already has been.
+Historical circumstances make it so that this character can’t appear much more than she already has.
 But any time I write Lili remembering her childhood, Marie Helêne isn’t far behind.

-It was another fairly light month as I was busy with work, school, podcasting, and my published work.
-It was also the snowiest month in Boston‘s history so I was rather busy shoveling snow and dealing with all of that.
+February 2015 was another fairly light month as I was busy with work, school, podcasting, and my published work.
+It was also the snowiest month in Boston’s history so I was rather busy shoveling snow and dealing with all of that.
+Yes, it was really that bad.

-Twenty Star Trek fan fiction stories have 10,000 or more reads, either individually or combined.
-Twenty stories have 75 or more reviews.
-The only story with both is Reversal.
-The only non-fan fiction story with both is Revved Up.
+Twenty Star Trek fan fiction stories now have 10,000 or more reads, either individually or in combination.
+And another twenty stories have 75 or more reviews.
+However, the only story with both is Reversal.
+In addition, the only non-fan fiction story with both is Revved Up.
+Hence I have a pretty decent readership but not an overwhelming one.
+And that is all right!

 See the Stats page for individual read and review counts.